 State Line Lookout

 New Jersey has many great scenic points, all across the state.
 Few, though, are better than the State Line Lookout.
-Situated at the North East of New Jersey, just a few miles from the NJ/NY state border, the cliffs reach a height of 520 feet.
-At the top is s refreshment hut and you can park for free.
+Situated in the North East of New Jersey, just a few miles from the NJ/NY state border, the cliffs reach a height of 520 feet.
+At the top is s refreshment hut, and you can park for free.
 The view across the Hudson is as good as you’ll get anywhere, and the perfect place to go down on one knee.
 If you fancy something a little more adventurous, the New Jersey Palisades are close by, with hiking and ski trails.

 The Lookout Point is open every day during daylight hours.
 Summer is, as you’d expect, very busy.
 Try late fall, when there is still color in the trees, but when the crowds have long gone.

 High Point State Park has many highlights among its stunning scenery and hiking trails.
 Chief amongst them is the High Point Monument.
 At 1803 feet above sea level, it is the highest point in the state.
 With 360-degree views of New Jersey, New York, and Pennsylvania, it is truly spectacular.

 For extra thrills, climb the 220 steps up the monument.
 If you get a quiet moment, it really will be a proposal to remember.
 If not, take in the views of the Appalachian Trail, Delaware River, and the Catskills.
 Wander back down, stroll for a while, and choose the perfect moment amongst the 15,000 acres of the park.